gsteele13/JPA-Harmonic-Balance/brute_force_ode_integration/JPA numerical integration.md

 plt.text(1.006, 2.9e7, "Idler")
 plt.text(1.063, 2.9e7, "Second Idler (Upper)")
 ```

-This makes sense since a positive $\alpha$ will shift the susceptibility of the resonance to higher frequencies, which is why the idler gain is actually enhanced, while the signal gain is reduced.

 We also see the appearance of a second idler sideband at higher frequencies due to higher order mixing.